Aurumaker72/mupen-lua-ugui/README.md

 ### To BreitbandGraphics

-Porting a script which utilizes the Lua GDI APIs to `BreitbandGraphics` is, however, trivial.
+Porting a script which utilizes the old Lua GDI API to `BreitbandGraphics` is trivial.

-By including the `mupen-lua-ugui` library, backwards compatibility will automatically be set up and no code will have to be changed manually.
+By including the `mupen-lua-ugui` library, `BreitbandGraphics` will automatically polyfill all legacy APIs with no changes to your code.